CellStratAI/cellstrat-hub-docs/docs/05-HubAPI Deployment 🚀/quickstart.md

 Hub API is an Intuitive Deployment Platform for Serving AI Models as REST APIs.
 Get started with deploying your first model as an API in this hands-on guide.
 You will be deploying an Ants and Bees Image Classification Model in this Tutorial.
 This tutorial covers the deployment in both PyTorch and Tensorflow/Keras.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/DsruvxMAULU" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-### Deprecation Notice: This quickstart is deprecated and will be updated very soon with Hub CLI 0.5.
+### Deprecation Notice: The quickstart below is deprecated and will be updated very soon with Hub CLI 0.5.
 Sorry for the inconvenience!

 <TOCInline toc={toc} />